harmony7/compute-js-dynamic-build/README.md

 # compute-js-dynamic-build
-Dynamically build JavaScript modules for Fastly Compute
+Dynamically build and load JavaScript modules for Fastly Compute